“Content marketing is the only marketing left.”

 And how do you accomplish this?

-Often bloggers will give away a free bribe, or “lead magnet,” to get folks on their list.
+Often bloggers will give away a free bribe, or “trial lesson,” to get folks to buy their product.

 You've probably seen plenty of such freebies before.